MarijaBorisov/ngsi-tools/README.md

 * Create/update entity type structure which defines rules to be applied in order to create/update entities.

 * Create entities from a file.
-The NGSI Connector API allows users to create a large number of entities directly from .csv or .json files, it also has customizable rules for defining how data from files will be checked.
+The NGSI Connector API allows users to create a large number of entities directly from .csv or .json files As stated before, it also has customizable rules for defining how data from files will be checked.

 * Update entities from a file, it can support full or partial update depending on user configuration.